samisalkosuo/clipasswordmgr/README.md

 clipasswordmgr
 ==============

-Command Line Password Manager is a tool to manage passwords in the shell.
+Command Line Password Manager is a tool to manage passwords in the command line.
+All accounts/passwords are stored in an encrypted file, protected by user given passphrase.

 Commands:
 <table width="100%">